Cortisol. Is it bad for weight loss?

 It’s a different story, however, when cortisol levels are raised for long periods, which is often due to constant physiological and/or psychological stress.
 And a large calorie deficit, created by excessive amounts of exercise and a very restrictive diet, definitely falls into the “physiological stress” category.

 Cortisol makes your brain less sensitive to the effects of leptin, blunting its satiating signal.
 This can leave you feeling a lot hungrier than normal.
-Cortisol also tends to stimulate your appetite, particularly for foods that are high in starch, sugar or fat.

 There is also a link between stress-induced cortisol secretion and abdominal fat.